mdennis10/jdbc-helper/README.md

 );
 ```

-- Instantiate instance of DatabaseHelper class used to execute database commands.
-JDBC Helper handles
+- A instance of the DatabaseHelper class is used to execute database commands.
-resource cleanup and internally uses the HikariCP connection pool.
 ```java
 DatabaseHelper databaseHelper = new DatabaseHelper(config);
 String sql = "INSERT INTO Person(firstName, lastName) VALUES(?,?)" int result = databaseHelper.executeUpdate(sql, new Object[]{"John", "Doe"});
 ```

-- JDBC Helper provides support for object relationship mapping to map entity classes.
+- JDBC Helper provides support for object relationship mapping to entity classes.
 ```java
 String sql = "SELECT * FROM Person WHERE firstName=?";
 Optional<Person> result = databaseHelper.query(Person.class, sql, new Object[]{"John"});`